broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 The [Terra GVS beta workspace](LINK) is configured to write the outputs of the workflow back to the `sample_set` data table.

+## Citing the GVS workflow

+If you use plan to publish data analyzed using the GVS workflow, please cite the [GVS beta workspace](LINK_TO_WORKSPACE).

+Details on citing Terra workspaces can be found here: [How to cite Terra](https://support.terra.bio/hc/en-us/articles/360035343652)

+Data Sciences Platform, Broad Institute (*Year, Month Day that the workspace was last modified*) <BILLINGPROJECT>/Genomic-Variant-Store-beta [workspace] Retrieved *Month Day, Year that workspace was retrieved*, <LINK_TO_WORKSPACE>

 ## Feedback

 Please help us improve our tools by contacting the [Broad Variants team](mailto:variants@broadinstitute.org) for workflow-related suggestions or questions.